gathering/gondulapi-techo/README.md

 In general, the DB engine uses introspection to figure out how to figure out how to retrieve and save an object.
 The Update mechanism will only update fields that are actually provided (if that is possible to detect!).

+## Running

+### Dev Setup with Docker Compose

+1. (First time) Start the DB (detatched): `docker-compose -f dev/docker-compose.yml up -d db`
+1. (First time) Apply schema to DB: `dev/prepare-db.sh`
+1. Build and start everything: `docker-compose -f dev/docker-compose.yml up --build [-d]`
+1. Seed example data: `dev/seed.sh`
+1. Profit.

+## Miscellanea

+- This does not feature any kind of automatic DB migration, so you need to manually migrate when upgrading with an existing database (re-applying the schema file for new tables and manually editing existing tables).